Espresso Flow Control Profiling

 Turbo is not a profile per se since it's not about changing the flow rate during brewing.
 So whatever you think about profiling (even if you're an ardent opponent!), try turbo now - it can be done on literally any machine!
 Change your OPV to 6 bar, and if that's impossible or difficult, achieve 6 bar by regulating the pressure with grind coarseness.
 The grind should be as coarse as possible, but fine enough to still accumulate 5.5 - 6 bar in the group.
 A shot of more than 18 seconds indicates that the grind is too fine.
 If you have flow control, then you can also try turbo by limiting the pressure to 6 bars with a paddle or dimmer.

-In the beginning of my "love story" with turbo shots, this sometimes prolonged the extraction (after the bloom was finished) up to 25 seconds.
+In the beginning of my "love story" with turbo shots, the "spring lever" profile sometimes prolonged the extraction (after the bloom was finished) up to 25 seconds.
 But then I discovered that it tastes better if I grind even a little coarser than the turbo normally requires.
 So my pouring now lasts 15-18 seconds including ramp down - I turn off the pump when the timer shows 50-53 sec.
 Actually, my turbo shots last as long as they would have lasted without flow restriction, or just 2-3 seconds longer.